-Former Speaker of the United States House of Representatives, Newt Gingrich was paid huge amounts in consulting fees by Freddie Mac, the Federal Home Loan Mortgage Corporation (FHLMC); Gingrich never questioned their business model or their lending practices, and never brought up the housing bubble.
+Former Speaker of the United States House of Representatives, Newt Gingrich, ("Men are basically little piglets; you drop them in the ditch, they roll around in it"), was paid huge amounts in consulting fees by Freddie Mac, the Federal Home Loan Mortgage Corporation (FHLMC); Gingrich never questioned their business model or their lending practices, and never brought up the housing bubble.
 “What he did was provide counsel on public policy issues,” Mitchell Delk said, Freddie Mac’s chief lobbyist.
 [See Endnote.]
 Gingrich stated he didn’t recall exactly how much he was compensated, but a person familiar with the employment practices asserted it was over a million and a half dollars for consulting agreements stretching from 2000 to early 2008, the whole time period of the festering sub prime debacle which Freddie Mac and its larger sister institution, Fannie Mae – the Federal National Mortgage Association (FNMA) – commenced.
 Long criticized by fiscal conservatives, there is now some general consensus that these two parastatal establishments accelerated the housing bubble which caused the Financial Crisis, helped drive the US economy deep into a recession and whose debt is still hindering its recuperation.
 Gingrich has said he provided ‘strategic advice for a long period of time’ after he resigned as House Speaker following his party’s losses in the 1998 elections.
 He defended Freddie Mac’s role in the housing finance: ‘Every American should be interested in expanding housing opportunities.’
 That’s nice of him.
 You have to love him and everyone like him for this kind of sentiment; maybe he'll return the millions he took from Freddie Mac and help the people who are out of homes today because of him and other politicians’ lobbying efforts.
 The state grew under his Contract With America just as it did under the Reagan Administration.
 He aided and abetted political parasites like James A. Johnson (former CEO of Fannie Mae with executive bonuses over 200 million dollars) bring our civilization to the edge of an economic abyss.

 Johnson aggressively hid the real risks to the taxpayers from regulators of what he was doing at Fannie Mae.
 It was a company with a relentless desire to lobby, attack critics, whip into compliance its regulators, and aggressively protect its rich government subsidy.
 They created a financial defensive game-plan which extended far beyond government-back banks they ran, into mortgage lenders, homebuilders and Wall Street.
 In the interim, he took tens of millions of dollars in executive wages as the bubble grew.
 Politicians like Newt Gingrich facilitated him, but Newt wasn’t the biggest political beneficiary, not at all!
 And Fannie Mae wasn’t alone, not even by a close margin!
 And this isn’t an anomaly in the relationship between Washington and Wall Street, not by a stretch.
 As I have remarked for many years, the market and the state are now fused at the hips and lips.
 They must be forcefully separated like in an intervention with two teenage cousins who have become lovers while addicted to crack-cocaine.
 If not, the handmaiden state which they’ve spawned won’t be able to be saved from its addiction.
 It will destroy all liberty in the Western World.
 We are in the eleventh hour; state spending to GNP is everywhere in the West frighteningly out of hand.
 I fear it is too late but I’m keeping my fingers crossed.